Thanksgiving Dinner Calculator 2025: Perfect Portion Planner for Holiday Success

 High-Value Menu Choices

-Some dishes provide exceptional value per serving, while others drain budgets quickly:
+Some dishes provide exceptional value per serving, while others drain budgets quickly.
+Consider these factors when planning your menu alongside calculations from our side dish planning tools:

 ✅ Budget-Friendly High-Impact Dishes